Employer of Record

 Application Process for a German Work Visa

-• Pay the Visa Fee: The application fee for a German Employment Visa is €75.
+• Pay the Visa Fee: The visa application fee is generally EUR 75.

 Essential Documents for the Employment Visa Application

-• Completed Application Forms: Two signed forms.
+• Completed Application Forms

-• Federal Employment Agency Approval: If required.
+• Federal Employment Agency Approval: If required for the route

 Application Submission Locations